How to Calculate Shipping Costs For Your Business

 A Statista.com survey of consumers who shop online at least once a month found that 41% expect delivery within 24 hours.
 Expectations for 1-2 day delivery are on the rise as well, and fast delivery will need to figure into your shipping cost calculations.

-Providing 2-day shipping to customers in the same zone you’re shipping from can be done through ground shipping.
-However, if you need to deliver to a customer in zone 8 or 9, you’ll need to use more expedited shipping options.
-Distance matters, so using a fulfillment center close to the destination will save you money.
+Providing 2-day delivery to customers in the same zone you’re sending the item from can best be done through ground shipping.
+However, if you need to deliver to a customer in zone 8 or 9, you’ll need to use more expedited options.
+Distance matters, so using a fulfillment center close to the destination will save you money and get packages to customers more quickly.

 Tip: Offer your customers free ground shipping and give them the option to pay for faster delivery.